tw-library/library-app/README.md

 Run `vagrant ssh` to access the terminal of the virtual machine.

-Run `lapi` on virtual machine to navigate to library-api project directory.

-Run `lui` on virtual machine to navigate to library-ui project directory.
+Check all aliases with `alias` command.

+## Running for the first time

+Run the server `api-cd && ./gradlew run`

+Load sample data: `load-sample-data`

+Run the front-end: `ui-cd && npm start`

+Browse the application at <http://localhost:9000>

 ## Issues

-The board is available at: http://waffle.io/tw-library/library-app
+The board is available at: https://kamu.mingle.thoughtworks.com/projects/kamu/overview